Anthony Rizzo Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs' 4.00 team ERA ranks 11th among all MLB pitching staffs.

-- The Cubs allow the first-fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to give up 86 home runs (one per game), the least in baseball.

-- In his most recent time out on Monday, the lefty threw 3 2/3 innings against the Milwaukee Brewers, allowing three earned runs while surrendering four hits.
+- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he went six innings, allowing one earned run while giving up four hits.

+- The 33-year-old has put up an ERA of 2.83, with 5.1 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.